Testing the chemical homogeneity of chemically tagged dissolved birth clusters: Methods

+As an aside, we note that this method cannot be used on field stars.
+One of the underlying requirements of this method is that the population being analysed must be a single stellar population, which does not hold in the field.
+Thus, in this case, the one-dimensional assumption in the model does not hold.

-To quantitatively determine the constraints on the abundance scatter in the open clusters that we analyze, we apply the algorithm described in Section~\ref{sec:ABC_here}.
-Examples of summary statistic scatter plots are shown in Figure~\ref{fig:summ_stats} for some of the PJ clusters, which will be described in Section~\ref{sec:results}, and we make similar visualizations in the analysis of the OCCAM open clusters here.
+To quantitatively determine the constraints on the abundance scatter in the open clusters, we apply the ABC algorithm.
+Examples of summary statistic scatter plots are shown in Section~\ref{sec:results_summstat} below for some of the PJ clusters and we make similar visualizations in the analysis of the OCCAM open clusters.

-We compute cumulative posterior distribution functions from simulations of each cluster in every element, using the simulations with values of $\sigma_{\text{[X/H]}}$ that are close to the data (captured by threshold boxes similar to those in Figure~\ref{fig:summ_stats} for the PJ clusters, as an example).
+We compute cumulative posterior distribution functions from simulations of each cluster in every element, using the simulations with values of $\sigma_{\text{[X/H]}}$ that are close to the data (captured by threshold boxes similar to those in Section~\ref{sec:results_summstat} below for the PJ clusters).
 These cumulative posterior distributions are shown in Figure~\ref{fig:posterior} for Al, V, and Fe in each cluster in OCCAM, as examples.
-Those for M67 are represented by the solid red curves, those for NGC 6819 are represented by the tightly dot-dashed yellow curves, those for NGC 7789 are represented by the loosely dot-dashed blue curves, and those for NGC 6791 are represented by the dot-dot-dashed green curves.
+We show these elements as examples for similar reasons as above.

-The upper limits on the intrinsic abundance scatter at 95\% confidence for each element are reported in Table~\ref{tab:my_results_occam} for each cluster in OCCAM that we use to test our method.
-We obtain strong constraints ($\lesssim 0.05$ dex at 95\% confidence) on several elements in each individual cluster (i.e. C, Mg, Al, Si, Ca, Mn, Fe, and Ni in M67, N, Mg, and Fe in NGC 6819, and C and Fe in NGC 7789), but the limits on the majority of the elements in the open clusters that we test are weak.
-Specifically, we obtain weak limits on all of the elements in NGC 6791.
-However, given that NGC 6791 is very metal-rich \citep{Donor_2018}, it is not surprising that we are unable to obtain strong limits for this cluster in particular.
+The upper limits on the intrinsic abundance scatter at 95 per cent confidence for each element are reported in Table~\ref{tab:my_results_occam} for the OCCAM open clusters.
+We obtain strong constraints ($\lesssim 0.05$ dex at 95 per cent confidence) on most of the elements in M67 (except for O, Na, S, K, Ti, and V) and some of the elements in NGC 6819 (except for N, O, Na, Al, S, K, Ti, and V).
+We obtain weak limits on nearly all of the elements in NGC 6791, except for C (although this is not surprising given that NGC 6791 is very metal-rich, \citealt{Donor_2018}).